Teejay128/agentbase-chat/tutorial/tutorial.md

 }
 ```

-Now, implement the API route.
+Now, add the code for the API route.
 This endpoint will receive the user's message from the client, call the `runAgent` method using the secure client, and stream the complete event array back to the frontend.

 ```js
 import { NextRequest, NextResponse } from "next/server";